caol777/caol777.github.io/_posts/2025-12-01-KOTH Writeup.md

 This was the competition environment.

-I went ahead and tried to gain access to a linux machine at first but after the first hour i went onto Windows.
+ At the start, went ahead and tried to gain access to a linux machine at first but after the first hour i went onto Windows. actually i could have

 ---

 ##  Windows